nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

     # continue...
 ```

+This solution works pretty well but it's far from perfect since it prevents any kind of subclassing of node types.

 ### Dispatch table

 Another variant, [presented by Bruce Eckel][visitor-python-eckel] in the Python flavour of his famous *Thinking